 Commercial Use Authorizations authorize suitable commercial services to occur in park areas when the Director determines that the services are necessary and appropriate.
 These services will have minimal impact on park resources and values and are consistent with the purpose for which the unit was established.

 Permits are issued only under the following conditions: commercial operations with annual gross receipts of not more than $25,000.00 resulting from services that provide services originating and terminating outside of the boundaries of the park unit; or such uses by organized children's camps, outdoor clubs, nonprofit institutions (including backcountry use), and such other uses as the Secretary of the Interior deems appropriate.

 Non Profit institutions will be requires to obtain commercial use authorization only when they generate taxable income form the authorized use.

-Weddings, Special Events, First Amendment Activities, and Applicable Miscellaneous Activities: To apply for a special use permit for these activities, download an application, fill it out, and send it to: Cumberland Island National Seashore 101 Wheeler Street St Marys, GA 31558 Attn: Ranger Liz Yee
+To apply for a commercial use authorization for these activities, download an application, fill it out, and send it to: Cumberland Island National Seashore 101 Wheeler Street St Marys, GA 31558 Attn: commercial use authorization

 Did You Know?

 Cumberland Island provides important habitat for a number of important species including shore birds such as American Oystercatchers, Least Terns, and Wilson’s Plovers.
 The island is an important stopover point for migrating birds on the transatlantic migratory flyway.